 Olympias and Alexander would return to Epirus after Alexander had gotten up to fight his father after a verbal assault at the latter’s wedding.
 Some believe Olympias intended to convince her brother to declare war on Macedonia in revenge.
 However, Philip reconciled with his son and allowed both Alexander and his mother to return to Macedonia.

 In 336 BC, Philip was assassinated.
 Some believe this was ordered by Olympias since she had Cleopatra-Eurydice and her children killed after Alexander came to the throne.
 Reportedly, Olympias told her son, before he headed to Asia Minor, that Zeus was his true father, and he must “act with courage, something suitable to his divine origin,” according to Professor Wasson.

 Tragically, he would not see his mother again after he began his travels to Asia.
-He died in 323 BC, and Olympias wanted her grandson to be king.
+He died in 323 BC, and Olympias wanted her grandson to be King.
 To see her grandson reign, she chose to join forces with Aeacides, King of Epirus and her cousin.
-With him, they attempted to invade Macedonia, where she had Alexander’s half-brother Phillip and his wife Eurydice killed along with hundreds of Macedonians who were loyal to Cassander.
+With him, they attempted to invade Macedonia, where she had Alexander’s half-brother Phillip and his wife Eurydice killed, along with hundreds of Macedonians who were loyal to Cassander.
 Cassander, the current regent, was who Olympias believed to stand in the way of her grandson, Alexander ascending the throne.
 The invasion failed, and Olympias was captured by Cassander.
-While Cassander had originally promised to not execute her, he took back his offer and saw that she was put to death in 316 BC.
+While Cassander had initially promised not to execute her, he took back his offer and saw that she was put to death in 316 BC.
 He would go on to put her grandson and daughter-in-law to death six years later.